The perfect Church for imperfect people / La Iglesia perfecta para gente imperfecta

 Lord Abbot, TOCC Order of St. Benedict Companions of Jesus-

-Most Rev’d Dr. ++Geoffrey S Robinson CJ SBStJ PhD DMin ThD DD
+Dr. Mar ++Geoffrey S Robinson CJ SBStJ PhD DMin ThD DD

 Vice-president and Professor of The Old Catholic University